strashila/BlackDuckCMDTools/checkBomCopyrights/readme.md

 --projectname | REQUIRED: Project name
 --versionname | Project version name.
 If not specified, the tool will iterate over all the versions of the project.
 --not-secure | Allways trust server certificate
--f, --filename | Output filepath.
-If not present in options, the tool create a default filename, i.e. {projectName}_copyrights.txt
+-f, --filename | Output filename.
+If not present in options, the tool will create a default filename, {projectName}_copyrights.txt
 --version | Show version information
 -?, -h, --help | Show help and usage information